nikteg/TDA367/README.md

 ### License
 The project is licensed under [The MIT license](http://opensource.org/licenses/MIT), which means that you may, without limitation, use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, free of charge.

-All downloaded graphics is licensed under the [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.
+All downloaded sprites is licensed under the [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.
 Sources can be found in APPENDIX of the [RAD](documentation/RAD).